codementum/experimentr/analysis/readme.md

 To analyze data, pull it from the database, convert it to csv, and analyze it with R using the scripts described below.

+See `backups/readme.md` for a sample dataset you can load.

 pull.sh
 ===